bkgy1996/sa-scripts/Ising/README.md

-simulation and FIM decomposition examples
+data fitting,simulation and FIM decomposition examples.
+See comments in scripts for details.